Gavin de Becker

-Gavin de Becker (born October 26, 1954) is an American author and security specialist, primarily for governments, large corporations, and public figures.
-He is the chairman of Gavin de Becker and Associates, which he founded in 1978.
+Gavin de Becker (born October 26, 1954) is an American security specialist and author.
+He has worked for governments, large corporations, and public figures.
+Reportedly a billionaire, he runs Gavin de Becker and Associates, which he founded in 1978.
+The firm protects and advises many of the world's most prominent public figures.
+He is the author of several books, most notably The Gift of Fear (1997).

 Early life

 Gavin de Becker is the son of Hal de Becker (1931–2021), an American dancer and prolific writer about dance.

 De Becker describes his childhood as mired in violence.
 His parents divorced when he was three.
-His heroin-addict mother physically abused de Becker and his sister, and once shot his stepfather.
-She committed suicide when he was sixteen, and de Becker subsequently moved in with a friend from school, Miguel Ferrer, the son of the actors José Ferrer and Rosemary Clooney.
+His mother was a heroin addict who physically abused him and his sister and once shot his stepfather while de Becker was present in the home.
+She committed suicide when he was sixteen, and de Becker subsequently moved in with a friend from school, Miguel Ferrer, the son of actors José Ferrer and Rosemary Clooney.
 He lived with the family for two years and would go on to work with Clooney as her road manager.
 He then worked as Elizabeth Taylor's assistant.

 Career

 In the 1980s, together with the United States Marshals Service, de Becker co-designed the MOSAIC Threat Assessment Systems, which is used to screen threats to justices of the Supreme Court of the United States, members of United States Congress, and senior officials of the Central Intelligence Agency.
 Los Angeles County Law enforcement agencies adopted MOSAIC in 1997 to help police manage and reduce spousal abuse cases that might escalate to homicide.

 In 1983, he investigated a stalker for Olivia Newton-John, Sheena Easton, and Cher.
 He also provided his services to celebrities like Richard Burton, Dolly Parton, Jane Fonda, Joan Rivers, Victoria Principal, Tina Turner, and John Travolta.

-He was twice appointed to the President's Advisory Board at the United States Department of Justice, in 1982 and 1989, and he served two terms on the Governor's Advisory Board at the California Department of Mental Health.
+He was twice appointed to the President's Advisory Board at the United States Department of Justice, in 1982 and 1989.

 He has also served as an advisor for the anti-bullying resource Bystander Revolution, senior advisor to the Rand Corporation, and senior fellow at UCLA's School of Public Policy.